philippe554/excelextract/README.md

-# excelextract
+# ExcelExtract

-**excelextract** is a straightforward command-line tool designed to help you pull structured data out of Excel spreadsheets automatically.
+**ExcelExtract** is a straightforward command-line tool designed to help you pull structured data out of Excel spreadsheets automatically.
 You tell it where your data is and what you want using a simple configuration file (written in JSON), and it generates clean CSV files ready for analysis.

 It’s particularly helpful for researchers, data collectors, or anyone working with standardized forms, surveys, or logs stored in Excel files.